 - All students who take part in the room draw will be offered a room for September.

-- The Centre for Housing & Residence Life will send a 'Residence Acceptance Package' to each students residence room before they depart in April.
+- The Housing & Residence will send a 'Residence Acceptance Package' to each students residence room before they depart in April.

 A student must then confirm their acceptance of this offer by paying the $500.00 Residence Confirmation deposit, and submitting the signed Residence Agreement, before May 15th.
 This can also be completed before a student departs in April.
 Room placements are conducted in early July, and students are assigned rooms based on their seniority (and room draw number if necessary).